ovaschool/ovaschool.github.io/staticpages/1_organizers.markdown

 weight: 3
 ---

-The OVA summer school is organized by is the OVA board, together with yearly changing local organizers.
+The OVA summer school is organized by is the OVA board, together with local organizers of the hosting University.

 ### OVA Board